Michael Li-Ming Wong

-Michael Li-Ming Wong is a partner in Willkie’s Litigation Department and Co-Chair of the firm’s White-Collar Defense Practice Group.
-Based in Willkie’s San Francisco and Palo Alto offices, Michael is a former federal prosecutor and also a former U.S. Supreme Court law clerk.
+Recently recognized as a “Top White Collar Lawyer of 2024” in California by the Daily Journal, Michael Li-Ming Wong is Co-Chair of the firm’s Global White-Collar Defense Practice Group, and a partner in Willkie’s Litigation Department.
+Based in Willkie’s San Francisco and Palo Alto offices, Michael is a former federal prosecutor, and also a former U.S. Supreme Court law clerk.

 Michael focuses his practice on white-collar criminal matters, complex civil litigation, data privacy matters, and internal investigations.
-He has tried more than twenty civil and criminal jury trials in federal and state courts in recent years, including several multi-week jury trials.
-Three times the San Francisco Daily Journal and Los Angeles Daily Journal have recognized his trial and litigation victories as Top Defense Verdict of the Year in California.
-Michael is regarded as a leading attorney in his field, with several national and regional accolades from legal media and directories for his work.
+He has tried more than twenty civil and criminal jury trials in federal and state courts.
+Three times the Daily Journal recognized his trial and litigation victories as Top Defense Verdict of the Year in California.
+Michael is regarded as a leading attorney in his field, having earned numerous national and regional accolades from legal media and directories for his work, including twice winning Law 360’s “MVP of the Year” award

 Michael has led numerous global investigations and enforcement matters, including those involving allegations of FCPA violations, fraud and trade secrets violations.
 A Certified Information Privacy Professional (CIPP/US), he assists clients with data privacy counseling and litigation, and has been lead counsel in numerous high-profile matters involving alleged data breaches.

 Michael has maintained a robust pro bono practice.
-Among his victories in civil-rights related cases include securing a post-conviction resentencing for an African American defendant serving an effective life sentence in Louisiana based on a unconstitutional conviction; and convincing an appellate panel to reverse an Immigration judge’s decision to deny asylum to an LGBTQ citizen of one the world’s most homophobic country.
-He has also served as lead counsel in the U.S. Supreme Court in amicus briefs filed in connection with important Constitutional matters.
+Among his victories in civil-rights related cases include securing a post-conviction resentencing for an African American defendant serving an effective life sentence in Louisiana based on a unconstitutional conviction; convincing an appellate panel to reverse a U.S. Immigration Judge’s decision to deny asylum to an LGBTQ+ citizen of one the world’s most homophobic countries; and obtaining continued residency for immigrants from three different continents, based on the DACA (“Dreamers”) statute.
+Michael has also served as lead counsel in the U.S. Supreme Court in amicus briefs filed in connection with important Constitutional matters.

 Prior to entering private practice, Michael served for more than eight years as an Assistant United States Attorney for the Northern District of California, where he was lead counsel on some of the district’s most significant and high-profile matters.
 During his tenure as a federal prosecutor, Michael served for several years as Chief of the White Collar Crimes Section, supervising investigations, prosecutions and trials involving white-collar fraud and public corruption.
 Michael was also Chief of the Major Crimes Section.
 He is a two-time winner of the U.S. Department of Justice Director’s Award for Superior Performance as an Assistant United States Attorney.